 At the time the case was submitted for publication Ammar Haouimi had no recorded disclosures.View Ammar Haouimi's current disclosures

 0 images remaining

-There is a lobulated soft tissue mass (11 x 7 x 5 cm) centered on the uterine cervix, invading the upper 2/3 of vagina and parametrium.
-It displays an isosignal to the myometrium on T1, slight high signal on T2 with a heterogeneous enhancement on postcontrast sequences with restricted diffusion.
-The tumor invades the posterior wall of the urinary bladder well-visualized on T2 and postcontrast sequences.
-Posteriorly, there is an extension to the mesorectal fascia and perirectal fat with a small left pararectal lymphadenopathy and indistinct limits with the anterior wall of the rectum.
-Bilateral pelvic lymphadenopathies are noted.
+Circumferential thickening of the cervical wall forming a soft tissue mass measuring (5.2 x 4.8 x 4.2 cm), involving the upper 2/3rd of vagina and right parametrium.
+It elicits an isosignal to the myometrium on T1 and T2 with a heterogeneous enhancement on postcontrast sequences with restricted diffusion.
+No extension to the posterior wall of the urinary bladder or the anterior wall of the rectum.
+Right pelvic lymphadenopathies are noted.

-No para-aortic lymphadenopathy or distant metastases on CT (not shown).
+No distant metastases or para-aortic lymphadenopathy seen on CT (not shown).

 Diagnosis: Cervical squamous cell carcinoma (pathology proved) FIGO IIIC1.

 Squamous cell carcinoma (SCC) of the cervix is considered as the most common histological subtype of cervical cancer (80-90% of cases).